 Important for blood regulation, heart rate, muscles, and nerve functions.

 Keep in mind that too much potassium is toxic.

-You can buy some supplements available online (Dutch name “Kalium”) or eat a lot of leafy greens, nuts, avocado, and salmon.
+You can buy some supplements available online (Dutch name “Kalium”) or eat a lot of leafy greens, nuts, avocados, and salmon.

 I take a capsule of Potassium 99 mg per day.

 Important for muscle functions, blood clotting and strong bones.

 We can find Calcium in food like leafy greens, fish, and dairy foods.